- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 Admittedly, gas and bloating are unlikely to be the only symptoms of this, and other symptoms are far more common, but, I’m going to mention it just in case you’re ignoring a mild presentation of the other symptoms and focusing on the gut ones.

-As I said, stomach discomfort is unlikely to be the only symptom of this – but, if you’ve noticed that you mouth itches when you eat avocadoes, if you get a bit wheezy or your nose starts to run, you should talk to your doctor – particularly if you already know you have issues with latex.
+As I said, stomach discomfort is unlikely to be the only symptom of this – but, if you’ve noticed that your mouth itches when you eat avocadoes, if you get a bit wheezy or if your nose starts to run, you should talk to your doctor – particularly if you already know you have issues with latex.